 Fleece clothes for chilly evenings are compact, incredibly warm, and can be as inexpensive as you wish since you can buy them pretty well anywhere.
 Microfibre shirts for under your leathers work well if you’re out riding in hot temperatures, to help keep you cool by wicking away sweat instead of getting soaked and uncomfortable like cotton.
 So dressing for camping isn’t as challenging as it once was.

 While you’re in planning mode for your motorcycle camping trip, make full use of the endless blogs on the subject of motorcycle camping such as Road Runner Motorcycle Touring and Travel.
 Excellent options and advice can be found from Trillium Motorcycle Tours, as many motorcycle riders already know.
-A website that will have you engrossed for hours with great information on motorcycle touring is the Go Ride Ontario website.

 Depending on the size of your motorcycle, you might decide to take the camping experience up a notch by pulling a tent trailer behind your bike.
 The number of manufacturers of these nifty little trailers is increasing.
 Not prohibitively expensive, they also provide extra capacity for gear.
 There are, of course, lots of manufactured trailers that don’t fold out into tents but can give you a whole lot of extra storage, which can allow you to lengthen your trip significantly.